tsackton/taelgarverse/docs/people/sembarans/alden.md

 </div>

-Alden is a human servant and guide in Lord Holda's employ at [Dandelion House](<../../gazetteer/greater-sembara/sembara/northlands/dandelion-house.md>).
+Alden is a human servant and guide in [Lord Hulda](<lord-hulda.md>)'s employ at [Dandelion House](<../../gazetteer/greater-sembara/sembara/northlands/dandelion-house.md>).
 He is short, round, pale, quiet, and stronger than he looks.
 Although attentive and usually smiling, he rarely volunteers much conversation.
 He has a pronounced fear of fire, keeping his distance from campfires and open flame.
 He has a deep, almost rapturous, affection for Dandelion House and its dandelion imagery.

+He is possibly a fungal person consumed or created by the [Prisoner in the 27th Room](<../other-nonhumans/prisoner-in-the-27th-room.md>).